SujitGadkari/warm-stackens-test/README.md

-This is a test repo for the Warm Stackens project, to demo external browser automation tools
+This is a test repo for the Warm Stackens project, to demo external browser automation tools.

+Testing auto-build.